cyborg5/TinyUSB_Mouse_and_Keyboard/readme.md

     #include <TinyUSB_Mouse_and_Keyboard.h>

 and this module will automatically select whether or not to use the standard Arduino mouse API or the TinyUSB API.

+Also be sure to check out the companion library "[BLE52_Mouse_and_Keyboard](https://github.com/cyborg5/BLE52_Mouse_and_Keyboard)" which provides a similar interface for using TinyUSB connections.

 ## Redesigned from initial release to be a single library